apache/dolphinscheduler-website/docs/en-us/1.3.4/user_doc/docker-deployment.md

 ##### 1、 Download the source code zip package

--Please download the latest version of the source code package and unzip it
+- Please download the latest version of the source code package and unzip it
 ```shell
 mkdir -p /opt/soft/dolphinscheduler;
 cd /opt/soft/dolphinscheduler;